k55k32/markdown-it-editor/README.md

     // your  file upload url
     //if url == null or other params 'false' the upload button will hidden
-    url: null // your upload url
+    url: null, // your upload url

+    header: {'Authorization': 'you code'}
 }
 ```